 - Perform appropriate clerical functions

-- · Perform accurate book keeping procedures
+- Perform accurate bookkeeping procedures

-- Prepare special accounting entries
+- · Prepare special accounting entries

-- · Process insurance claims
+- · Process insurance claims, Trans-disciplinary Area

 - Demonstrate effective communication skills

 - Apply appropriate legal concepts

 - Demonstrate correct patient instructions

 - Perform appropriate operational functions

-- Apply correct accounting/financial skills
+- · Apply correct accounting/financial skills

 - Perform all job functions with professionalism

-- 1. ENG 87, ENG 88, ENG 99, IT 98, IT 99, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
-To determine if students must complete these courses, see Course Descriptions beginning on page 152.
+- ENG 87, ENG 88, ENG 99, IT 98, IT 99, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
+To determine if students must complete these courses, see Course Descriptions beginning on page 144.
 These courses are non-matriculating and do not count toward credit hours required for graduation. - 2.
-IT 120, Integrated Computer Applications, is required the first semester.
-See the competency prerequisite for this course.
-Students who do not keyboard at a minimum speed of 20 cwpm using the "touch" method must take IT 98 concurrently with IT 120.
-Students who have limited exposure to computers should take IT 99, Computer Basics, before attempting to take IT 120. - 3.
+IT 120, Integrated Computer Applications is required the first semester.
+The competency prerequisite for this course indicates that students should have basic computer literacy including knowledge of the Windows® operating system.
+In

+- addition, it is recommended that students who do not keyboard at a minimum speed of 20 correct words per minute without looking at the keyboard take IT 98, Introduction to Keyboarding, concurrently with IT 120.
+These students should then take IT 109 the second semester. - 3.
 Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - 4.
-LE 100, Learning Techniques, is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college -level learning skills.
+OT 137 Introduction to Transcription (1 cr) prerequisites: IT 120; ENG 101(recommend B- or better); minimum keyboarding rate of 50 cwpm or concurrent enrollment in IT 109 in developing basic skills required to transcribe documents using transcription equipment. - OT 199 Certificate Internship (1 cr) recommended in second semester and prerequisites include: IT 120: OT 129. - 6.
+LE 100, Learning Techniques, is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college-level learning skills.
 LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less and for all students placed on academic probation the next semester and must be passed with a B- grade or higher.
-Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 5.
+Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 7.
 To continue in the Medical Administrative Assistant major, students must enroll in MC 140 the first semester of study and receive a B- or better.
 This is a prerequisite course and must be completed with the appropriate grade in order to take most other courses in this department.
-A repeat of MC 140 will be allowed only once. - 6.
+A repeat of MC 140 will be allowed only once. - 8.
 Students will complete an externship prior to graduation.
 The externship will consist of a minimum 120 hours, without remuneration, in an ambulatory health care setting.
 The course number is MC 280 and is the capstone class for the MAA major.
 A student will register for the course the last semester of classes.
 The externship cannot be completed until after all other required courses have been completed.
 Students will apply knowledge, develop professional attitudes, interact with other health care professionals and patients and perform both clinical and administrative procedures. - Students will also be completing the course work necessary to receive an Accounting Certificate.